 Ring in this St. Patrick’s Day by getting your green on!
 There’s no need to sacrifice taste for nutrition during this sometimes raucous holiday.

 Top o’ the morning to you!
-Start your day off right by tossing a handful of Grower Pete’s certified Organic Living Watercress or Live Gourmet®Living Upland Cress into your AM smoothie.
-This Live Gourmet recipe inspired by Carrie on Vegan will keep you going during the long day of festivities.
+Start your day off right by tossing a handful of Pete’s Living Greens Upland Cress or Organic Watercress into your AM smoothie or Acai bowl.
+Nourished With Grace’s recipe will keep you going during the long day of festivities.
 Plus, watercress and upland cress contain high levels of vitamin C, helping keep your immune system strong whether you brave the brisk air during a parade or party into the wee hours.

 If you are planning a tame evening with friends, take a cue from the Irish for your dinner menu.
 Guinness Risotto with Shrimp and Watercress from Atlantic.com is a sophisticated dish that balances the iconic Irish brew with the emerald, peppery superfood.
 If your proclivity is a bit stronger, prepare Watercress Soup with Whiskey Cream from Food Network.
 Who said leafy greens and libations don’t go together?

-For a kid-friendly affair, try a twist on Food Network’s Corned-Beef-and-Cabbage-Rolls.
-As the Irish Proverb says, “It’s no use boiling your cabbage twice,” you might as well swap the pale veggie for Live Gourmet® brand butter lettuce or Grower Pete’s Certified Organic Living Butter Lettuce.
-You’ll be finished preparing this no-fuss meal before the grown-ups can say “sláinte” (pronounced “slaan-sha” and Gaelic for “good health”) as they clink glasses of Guinness.
-After dinner, have the family reuse the Live Gourmet® plastic clamshells that hold living butter lettuce to make homemade St. Patty’s Day stencils.
+For a kid-friendly affair, try Food Network’s Corned-Beef-and-Cabbage-Rolls.
+For a twist, swap the veggie for Pete’s Living Greens Butter Lettuce.
+You’ll be finished preparing this no-fuss meal before the grown-ups can say “sláinte” (pronounced “slaan-sha” and Gaelic for “good health”) as they clink their glasses of Guinness together.
+After dinner, have the family reuse our plastic clamshells that hold living butter lettuce to make homemade St. Patty’s Day stencils.
 Go to about.com and Enchanted Learning for a few pointers and simple shamrock templates.
 May the luck of the Irish be with you as you prepare delicious and nutritious fare for your loved ones!

 Oh the joys of smoothies.
 They are easy to make and super nutritious.
 This green smoothie recipe was inspired by Carrie on Vegan.
 Her green smoothie had watercress which we substituted with upland cress.
 The flavor of upland cress is close to watercress with a mild flavor with a delicate sharpness.
 The flavor of upland cress in the smoothie adds a refreshing kick and distinction and you can’t beat additional Vitamin A and C!
 This smoothie also contains flax meal and chia seeds for added fiber.